ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list clients
+1. User requests to list clients.
-2. ClientSquare shows a list of clients
+2. ClientSquare shows a list of clients.

     Use case ends.